Mercury Poisoning (cont.)

 IN THIS ARTICLE

 Mercury binds to sulfhydryl groups in many tissue enzymes and proteins, and thereby causes direct damage to cells and their functions.
 This damage can be drastic and eventually precipitate failure of organ systems such as the lungs, kidneys or the nervous system.

-Outbreaks of mercury occur usually when there is an industrial release of mercury or methylmercury into the environment.
+Outbreaks of mercury poisoning usually occur when there is an industrial release of mercury or methylmercury into the environment.
 The classic example of such a disaster is the contamination of Minamata Bay in Japan, where the term Minamata disease originated.
-Studies from about 1956 to 1960 suggested the unusual symptoms (neurological) found in people in this area was traced back to industrial wastewater containing methylmercury.
+Studies from about 1956 to 1960 suggested the unusual symptoms (neurological) found in people in this area could be traced back to industrial wastewater containing methylmercury.
 Over 2,200 people were diagnosed and over 1,700 deaths were eventually attributed to methylmercury toxicity.
-Mercury has been used in skin creams; the most recent problem cream was identified in 1996 from Mexico named "Crèma de Belleza-Manning."
+Mercury has been used in skin creams.
+The most recent problem cream was identified in 1996 from Mexico named "Crèma de Belleza-Manning."

 Mercury poisoning can be caused by all forms of mercury (elemental, vapor, inorganic, and organic).
 Poisoning of humans can occur from inhalation, ingestion, or skin contact with the various forms of mercury.

 Inhalation Mercury Poisoning

 Inhalation poisoning occurs when elemental mercury is vaporized, usually in a closed indoor space, when products such as thermometers, medical equipment, valves or other products are broken open and elemental mercury escapes.
 Any heating of elemental mercury increases its rate of vaporization (slow vaporization occurs at room temperature) which worsens inhalation exposure.

 Ingestion and Skin Contact Mercury Poisoning